Skip to main content

 • Use probability, calculus, statistical modeling, and programming in your work.

-• Analyze data to find trends, patterns, and relationships through the use of your technical expertise as well as business understanding.
+• Analyze data to find trends, patterns, and relationships using your technical expertise and business understanding.

 • Communicate and present your findings to stakeholders.